 Owen, founder and former general manager of Eddie’s Attic in Decatur, was so impressed during an initial visit to Duluth that he launched “Eddie Owen Presents” and started presenting singer-songwriter concerts at the Red Clay Theatre in downtown Duluth last December.
 Since then Owen has been regularly staging live weekend and occasional midweek concerts in the 250-plus-seat Duluth venue.
 He recently inititated Open Mic Night on Mondays.

-Owen and Eddie’s Attic have been credited with launching the careers of Sugarland, John Mayer, the Zac Brown Band and the Civil Wars.
+Owen and Eddie’s Attic have been credited with launching the careers of Sugarland, John Mayer, the Zac Brown Band and others.

 To show its support of Owen's efforts and the downtown Duluth music venue, the Duluth Fall Festival Executive Committee is contributing $25,000 in festival proceeds toward much-needed improvements to the Red Clay Theatre.
 The Duluth Downtown Development Authority will administer the funds.